Swift97/testdrive2-music/VOICES.md

 A 16-bit integer that sets the delay before the arpeggiator becomes active.

-A value of `0x00` will cause the arp to start immediately.
+Setting `0x02` to a value of `0x00` seems to disable the arpeggiator altogether.
+Set it to `0x01` or greater to enable this feature.

 ---